Rhodesia Information Centre: Further attempts to close the RIC

-The RIC Centre lobbied the public and government backbenchers to prevent its closure.
+The RIC lobbied the public and government backbenchers to prevent its closure.
 Roy van der Spuy, the centre's director, argued that Australia was not bound to enforce United Nations resolutions, that the High Court had upheld the centre's legality and that closing the centre would violate the principle of freedom of speech.
 He noted that the Liberal Party's platform included commitments to protect individual liberties and freedom of speech.

 The closure of the RIC was strongly opposed by many government backbenchers when parliament resumed on 17 August 1977.
 Some were motivated by sympathy for Rhodesia, but a larger number believed that closing the centre would be an unjustifiable violation of civil liberties.
-A large proportion of the non-elected members of the Country Party and the New South Wales branch of the Liberal Party also opposed the legislation, which put further pressure on the elected members.
-The Sydney Morning Herald reported on 18 August that "30 to 50 percent" of government members of parliament opposed the legislation, with at least twelve being prepared to cross the floor and vote against it.
+A large proportion of the non-elected members of the National Country Party and the New South Wales branch of the Liberal Party also opposed the legislation, which put further pressure on the elected members.
+The Sydney Morning Herald reported on 18 August that "30 to 50 per cent" of government members of parliament opposed the legislation, with at least twelve being prepared to cross the floor and vote against it.
 For instance, the Member for Tangney Peter Richardson argued that closing the centre would violate freedom of speech and give the United Nations excessive influence over Australian domestic policies.
 He also stated that the Rhodesian government was "less menacing to our national interests than Soviet Russia and China".
 Richardson's decision in September 1977 to leave politics was, in part, a protest against Fraser's stance towards the RIC.
 At the end of September The National Times reported that 40 of the 126 government members of parliament and senators were opposed to legislating to close the centre.

 On 20 September, Peacock gave a commitment in Parliament any legislation introduced to close the RIC would not "infringe on the liberty of individual Australians freely to express their opinions with respect to Rhodesia".
 After he received a copy of the draft bill in October, Peacock judged that it was "too dragnet in its approach" and directed that it be redrafted to better protect freedom of speech.
 This deferment became indefinite.
 While the opposition Labor Party would have provided enough votes for the legislation to pass parliament, Fraser was not willing to expose himself and his government to a major backbench revolt over the issue.
 The political scientist Alexander Lee has described the defeat of the legislation as "a stunning victory" for "Rhodesia's Australian allies", and noted that it meant that Australia did not comply with Resolution 409.